duckdb/ducklake-web/faq.md

 <div class="qa-wrap" markdown="1">

-### Is DuckLake a direct competitor to the Delta Lake storage framework or the Iceberg open table format?
+### Is DuckLake an open table format?

 <div class="answer" markdown="1">

-No, it's a data lakehouse format, so it competes against Delta with Unity Catalog, Iceberg with Lakekeeper or Polaris, etc.
+No, it's a data lakehouse format, so it similar to Delta with Unity Catalog, Iceberg with Lakekeeper or Polaris, etc.

 </div>